YipengHu/label-reg/README.md

 ## <a name="section2"></a>2 Weakly-Supervised Dense Correspondence Learning
 The idea of the weakly-supervised learning is to use expert labels that represent the same anatomical structures.
-Depending on one's personal viewpoint, this type of label-driven methods may be considered as being "lazy" (e.g. compared to simulating complex biological deformation or engineering sophisticated similarity measure, used in supervised or unsupervised approaches, respectively) or being "industrious" as a great amount manually-annotated anatomical structures in volumetric data are required.
+Depending on one's personal viewpoint, this type of label-driven methods can be considered as being "lazy" (e.g. compared to simulating complex biological deformation or engineering sophisticated similarity measure, used in supervised or unsupervised approaches, respectively) or being "industrious" as a great amount manually-annotated anatomical structures in volumetric data are required.

 While the goal is predicting DDF which we do not have ground-truth data for, the method is considered as "weakly-supervised" because the anatomical labels are used only in training.
 They are treated as if they are the "target labels" instead of "input predictors" in a classical regression analysis.
-Various formulations of the [weakly-supervised registration](#section4) is discussed and it is not in the papers! ;)
+More on the topic of [weakly-supervised registration](#section4) is discussed and it is not in the papers! ;)

 The trick here is to use _only_ images (moving and fixed) as input to the neural network without any labels, but the network-predicted DDF can be used to transform the associated labels (from the same images) to match to each other, as shown in the picture:
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/training.jpg "Training")